gerbless/react-tutorial/README.md

 ## Environment description

-To work with ReactJS is not as easy as jQuery, because we need some tools to do some special things, each of these tools will be described below:
+To work with ReactJS from scratch is not as simple as using jQuery, because we need a couple of tools to transform our code into something useful to the browsers.
+These tools are listed and described below:

-- **Babel** It is a compiling tool that allow us to use latest features of Javascript and compiles it to proper ES5 code.
+- **Babel**: It is a compiling tool that allow us to use latest features of Javascript and compiles it to proper ES5 code, also transform JSX code into regular javascript.
-- **Webpack / Browserify** These tools are module bundlers, they allow us to split our code in many files, keeping our code tidy.
-Then they will join all these files and compress in just 1 file.
+- **Webpack**: This is a module bundler, it allows us to split our code in many files, keeping our code tidy.
+Also it does additional things besides this, but for now it's more than enough.
-- **JSX** JSX is a special syntax that help us to create HTML markup inside Javascript code.
-- **Gulp** This is a tool that allow us to automate repetitive tasks such as compressing images, CSS preprocessing, linting code, etc.
+- **Webpack Plugins**: A couple of plugins to work with the code, if we need to use them we will configure them later ;).

 ## My first component